 If you are looking for further information, here are three links you may find of interest

 LATEST NEWS (Feb.10, 2020).
-American Magic team in their Florida trials at Pensacola, Gulf of Mexico, have apparently been thwarted by foil arm issues, (something all teams might face, IF these arms share the same designer and manufacturer - as once reported).
+American Magic team in their Florida trials at Pensacola, Gulf of Mexico, have apparently been thwarted by foil arm issues, (something all teams might face, as these arms share the same designer and manufacturer.

 All four AC75's (USA, UK, NZ & IT) have already had some exciting moments .. including a dismasting and some capsizes as they learn what works and what does not.
 But the 'word of the hour' is that these amazing boats are 'highly addictive' ;)